 - Don’t forget to rotate the dehydrator trays to result in equal drying of the melons.

 These are only five of the many fruits you can dry using the dehydrator.
 Now that you know how to dry fruit in a dehydrator, it’s time to take out that kitchen from the box and maximize its function.
 If you don’t have yet, it’s best to invest in one now, and also be sure to pick up a vacuum sealer at the same time!

-Check out the Top 5 Food Dehydrators online and see which one addresses your fruit-drying needs and preferences.
+If you want to pick up one of these handy devices for yourself, be sure to check out the Top 5 Food Dehydrators online and see which one addresses your fruit-drying needs and preferences.